Budapestby VisitCity Guides

 Lángos: Deep-fried flatbread typically topped with sour cream and cheese – a delicious street food option found in markets and food stalls throughout the city.

-Traditional Hungarian lángos with sour cream and cheese
+Traditional Hungarian lángos topped with sour cream, cherry tomatoes, and fresh vegetables

 Chimney Cake (Kürtőskalács): Sweet spiral-shaped pastry roasted over charcoal and coated with sugar, cinnamon, or other toppings.
 Find them at street vendors and markets.